 He does not have the best offensive skill set, but is still able to be a big force in games because of his work ethic and above average athletic ability.
 He scorers a lot of points off of offensive rebounds.
 To take his game to the next level he needs to become more of an offensive threat.

 41. Brandon Clark: 6'0'' Point Guard, Merrillville H.S.

 Clark is an above-average shooter and is a good defender.
 Much like Robinson though, he tends to try to create when there is no play to be made.
-If he can harness his abilities and learn to play along with the flow of the game he could be a nice PG at a D3 school.
+If he can harness his abilities and learn to play along with the flow of the game he will be a great pick up for Santa Clara.

 42. Zach Miller: 6'2'' Shooting Guard, Connersville H.S.

 Miller is a a great shooter and moves very well off the ball.
 I like the way he works to get open and uses screens to create spacing.
 He is a pretty good ball handler which makes him more versatile, but is most comfortable playing off the ball.

 43. Nyree Robinson: 6'3'' Shooting Guard, Carmel H.S.